That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Zipline
 - Zombie Awareness
 ### TODO
+- DWPR: Add a custom weapon skin for contributers (requires CITR/CHIME)
-- Tinker's x PL x IaF compat -> somehow find a way to add the flamed/frosted/lightninged traits?
+- Tinker's x PL x IaF compat
+  L> Most assets for IaF still exist just have to map them to datapack
+  L> Dragonsteels have their regular traits and reduced damage/durability L> Dragonbone instead has the Splintering special trait and can be flamed/frosted/shocked with blood for bonus damage against opposing dragon types
+  L> Serpent Tooth, Hippogryph Talon, Hydra Fang can be used as Short Blade with relevant traits
 - Tinkers: Remove Staffs (Hexcasting already has 'em)
 - Tinkers: Remove Armour and Slimelytra
 - Hybrid Aquatic: Remove equippable gear because they conflict with accessories for some reason